splintercell9/splintercell9.github.io/README.md

 # Also, do not let the meteor pass through your inflence otherwise it will destroy earth
 # if health:(spaceship) or damage(%):(earth) is equal to 0 or 100 then game is over.!!
 # Explosion sprite must not be used for any other means of earning money because its has a copyright.
 I had used that only for example purpose, taken from examples from phaser.io & not for earning money.
 Other sprites art free use including sounds.

+# want to see phaser with nodejs the follow this link https://github.com/splintercell9/meteorsmash_nodejs